tedgrubbs/Rust_Logger/README.md

 You can also view the contents of your uploads.
 If [pandoc](https://pandoc.org/) is installed on your server, the `log_server` will attempt to convert any markdown (.md) files to html.
 The server will attempt to use a template called `"pandoc_template.html5"` insde your pandoc templates folder.
 You will need to create this file for yourself if you want to render markdown files a certain way.

 The server also loads the [MathJax](https://www.mathjax.org/) library to render any math embedded in the document.
-A valid internet connection is required for this to work since it retrieves the js file from the jsdelivr cdn.
+A valid internet connection on the client is required for this to work since it retrieves the js file from the jsdelivr cdn.
 This was done mostly for me to view my own notes through the server.

 # Modifying the code yourself
 Building the code simply requires a modern Rust installation as far as I know.
 To effectively test the server code locally you will need to create a self-signed TLS certificate.
 I give instructions on this in `log_server/Extra_Setup_Help/Creating self-signed certificates.md`.
 But there are plenty of other help-articles on this.